 – Knee pain

 1. Your eyes should be level with the top third of the screen.
-Some desktop computers have an adjustable screen, if you’re unable to do this (or you’re using a laptop) put 2-4 thick books or bundles of A4 paper underneath until it is at an appropriate level
+Does your desktop computer have an adjustable screen?
+If you’re unable to do this (or you’re using a laptop) put 2-4 thick books or bundles of A4 paper underneath your computer screen until it is up to the right height.

 2. Your head and shoulders should be upright, not hunched over towards the screen.
 Try to remember to keep your shoulders down and relaxed